-SUMMARY OF PETITION

-The petition proposes to allow a 136 135-unit multi-family residential development at a density of 22.078 units per acre, on a vacant infill lot abutting an existing apartment community and located near the northeast intersection of Albemarle Road and Regal Oaks Drive.

-PROPERTY OWNER PETITIONER
+SUMMARY OF PETITION The petition proposes to allow a 136-unit multi-family residential development at a density of 22.078 units per acre, on a vacant infill lot abutting an existing apartment community and located near the northeast intersection of Albemarle Road and Regal Oaks Drive.
+PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE Regal Oaks Investments LLC Regal Oaks Investments, LLC Bridget Grant, Moore & Van Allen PLLC COMMUNITY MEETING Meeting is required and has been held.

-AGENT/REPRESENTATIVE

-COMMUNITY MEETING

-Regal Oaks Investments LLC Regal Oaks Investments, LLC Bridget Grant, Moore & Van Allen PLLC

-Meeting is required and has been held.
 Report available online.
-Number of people attending the Community Meeting: 0

-STAFF RECOMMENDATION

-Staff recommends approval of this petition.

-Plan Consistency

-The petition is consistent with the Eastland Area Plan's (2003) recommendation for single-family/multi-family/office/retail uses for a portion of the site but inconsistent for retail uses on parcel 10326102 fronting Regal Oaks Dr.

-Rationale for Recommendation

-- The general land use pattern to the north of the area includes residential developments of complementary density. - The adopted policy plan recommends a mixture of uses for the rezoning site, including multi-family.
+Number of people attending the Community Meeting: 0 STAFF RECOMMENDATION Staff recommends approval of this petition upon resolution of outstanding issues related to site and building design.
+Plan Consistency The petition is consistent with the Eastland Area Plan's (2003) recommendation for single-family/multi-family/office/retail uses for a portion of the site but inconsistent for retail uses on parcel 10326102 fronting Regal Oaks Dr. Rationale for Recommendation The general land use pattern to the north of the area includes residential developments of complementary density.
+The adopted policy plan recommends a mixture of uses for the rezoning site, including multi-family.

-This furthers the Eastland Area Plan's goal to "create a wellbalanced mixture of land uses consisting of a full range of housing types".
+• This furthers the Eastland Area Plan's goal to "create a wellbalanced mixture of land uses consisting of a full range of housing types".